abbydes/ELEC5550_Group08_GITHUB/README.md

 ## USB MSC Encoding/Decoding
 The project specifies the connection of a USB flashdrive into a module which then encodes the MSC data, transfers it over the laser, decodes it and provides it to the host laptop.

-Code regarding MSC Encoding/decoding can be found in the MSC folder.
+Code regarding MSC Encoding/decoding can be found in the MSC folder alongside descriptions for each code version and code flow diagrams.

 ## ESP32 Prototyping
 This project includes the creation of both hardware and software.
 Rudimentary pieces of code were used to verify hardware design using the ESP32-S3 as a stepping stone to PCB design.